 I love a good photography collaboration.
-Successful projects can have so many mutually beneficial outcomes, from increasing exposure to each other’s demographic, to potentially laying the foundations of a new business partnership, or simply providing the opportunity to get creative with other incredible humans that I wouldn’t usually have the opportunity to.
+Successful projects can have so many mutually beneficial outcomes, from increasing exposure to each other’s demographic to potentially laying the foundations of a new business partnership, or simply providing the opportunity to get creative with other incredible humans that I wouldn’t usually have the opportunity to.
 They can also be amazing for pushing me out of my comfort zone and flexing my creative muscles, which I’m sure you’ll agree we could all use a little of from time to time!

-Whilst the majority of my time must be spent on paid work (exposure doesn’t pay the mortgage unfortunately!)
+Whilst the majority of my time must be spent on paid work (exposure doesn’t pay the mortgage, unfortunately!)
 I am always open to receiving photography collaboration requests in case I can squeeze one in between other projects.
-There are some key things I look for in a collaboration request, which I thought it might be helpful to include here….
+There are some key things I look for in a collaboration request, which I thought it might be helpful to include here…

-Firstly, avoid the cold call approach.
 Take the time to interact with me for a few weeks/months on social media – whichever platform you prefer.
 Give me a follow if you don’t already, like posts, leave comments, get involved.
 I do my best to read and reply to as many of the comments as I can and it gives me a chance to get to know you a little better.

 Do your research.
 On top of what I share on social media, spend some time browsing my website.
 Social media often prohibits me from sharing certain content, so have a look through my portfolio to see what’s in there that you might not have already seen.
-Also, take the time to read my ‘About Me’ page – its a little goldmine of Tigz-based information and you may find something in there that resonates with your own raison d’être.
+Also, take the time to read my ‘About Me’ page – it’s a little goldmine of Tigz-based information and you may find something in there that resonates with your own raison d’être.
 You might also want to sign up to my newsletter for insider information – I put a lot of effort into it every month, including details of my availability and travel plans (which might be useful if you’re located on the other side of the world and want to co-ordinate schedules, for example!)

-Approach me via email.
-I’ve de-activated the messaging feature on my Facebook page, my Twitter inbox has been broken for well over a year and I get so many DMs on Instagram that you’ll be lost in the depths of the app by lunchtime.
+Check my preferred method of contact: I’ve de-activated the messaging feature on my Facebook page, my Twitter inbox has been broken for well over a year and I get so many DMs on Instagram that you’ll be lost in the depths of the app by lunchtime.
 It’s a similar story in my WhatsApp feed.
 Emails are definitely my preferred method of business communication, so send me a direct email or pop me a message via my contact page.

 Start your email with my name.
 I’m going to be 100% honest here and admit that if I don’t know who you are and you start the email with a very generic ‘hello there’ or ‘hey’, your email is going straight into the trash.
 I get so many photography collaboration requests that one of the easiest ways to filter them out is to only read the personalised ones.
 Something like ‘Hi Tigz’ will at least get me to read it.
 Something like ‘Dear Tigz, Mistress of Light and Shade’ that evokes a little more personality makes me far more likely to reply (true story, that was an actual email).